Indian mathematics: Numerals and the decimal number system

 It is well known that the decimal place-value system in use today was first recorded in India, then transmitted to the Islamic world, and eventually to Europe.
 The Syrian bishop Severus Sebokht wrote in the mid-7th century CE about the "nine signs" of the Indians for expressing numbers.
 However, how, when, and where the first decimal place value system was invented is not so clear.

 The earliest extant script used in India was the script used in the Gandhara culture of the north-west.
 It is thought to be of Aramaic origin and it was in use from the 4th century BCE to the 4th century CE.
-Almost contemporaneously, another script, the Brāhmī script, appeared on much of the sub-continent, and would later become the foundation of many scripts of South Asia and South-east Asia.
+Almost contemporaneously, another script, the Brāhmī script, appeared on much of the subcontinent, and would later become the foundation of many scripts of South Asia and Southeast Asia.
 Both scripts had numeral symbols and numeral systems, which were initially not based on a place-value system.

-The earliest surviving evidence of decimal place value numerals in India and southeast Asia is from the middle of the first millennium CE.
+The earliest surviving evidence of decimal place value numerals in India and Southeast Asia is from the middle of the first millennium CE.
 A copper plate from Gujarat, India mentions the date 595 CE, written in a decimal place value notation, although there is some doubt as to the authenticity of the plate.
 Decimal numerals recording the years 683 CE have also been found in stone inscriptions in Indonesia and Cambodia, where Indian cultural influence was substantial.

 There are older textual sources, although the extant manuscript copies of these texts are from much later dates.
 Probably the earliest such source is the work of the Buddhist philosopher Vasumitra dated likely to the 1st century CE.
 Discussing the counting pits of merchants, Vasumitra remarks, "When [the same] clay counting-piece is in the place of units, it is denoted as one, when in hundreds, one hundred."
 Although such references seem to imply that his readers had knowledge of a decimal place value representation, the "brevity of their allusions and the ambiguity of their dates, however, do not solidly establish the chronology of the development of this concept."